philrz/super/docs/language/pipeline-model.md

 On the other hand, most operators produce incremental output by operating on values as they are produced.
-For example, a long running query that produces incremental output will stream results as they are produced, i.e., running `zq` to standard output will display results incrementally.
+For example, a long running query that produces incremental output will stream results as they are produced, i.e., running `super` to standard output will display results incrementally.

 The [`search`](operators/search.md) and [`where`](operators/where.md)
 operators "find" values in their input and drop